RAFDigital/CasualtyForms/README.md

     git clone git@gitlab.com:DannyEdwards/casualty-forms.git

-Now cd into the project's directory and install October CMS, then run the php installer.
+Now `cd` into the project's directory and install October CMS, then run the PHP installer.

     cd casualty-forms/